 A detailed description per educational component can be found in the Study Guide.

-If the student wishes to take a different course than the subjects of study listed, advance permission must be obtained in writing from the Examinations Board and the Programme Board.
+2. If the student wishes to take a different educational component than listed, advance permission must be obtained from the Examinations Board and the Programme Board.
 Permission is discretionary and granted only in exceptional cases.